oresat/oresat-linux-manager/README.md

 ![](docs/OreSatLinuxDiagram.jpg)

 ## Features
-- Follows the CiA (CAN-in-Automation) specs for [CANopen-Specs].
+- Built on top of the [CANopeNode], therefor it follows the CiA ([CAN-in-Automation]) specs for [CANopen-Specs].
 - Follows the [ECSS-CANBus-Extended-Protocal] on top of CiA specs.
-- Allows the CAN Network Manager to have control of [daemons] on the Linux board.
+- Allows the CAN Network Manager to control OreSat [daemons] on the Linux board thru [Systemd].
-- Give the Linux board power setting thru [Systemd] to CAN Network Manager.
+- Allows the CAN Network Manager to control the power option thru [Systemd].
-- Uses sd-bus (systemd ) for DBus communication to [daemons].
+- Uses sd-bus (systemd dbus) for DBus communication to OreSat [daemons].
 - Allows the main process to be written in  any language that has a library or a DBus binding.
 See [freedesktop DBus Bindings](https://www.freedesktop.org/wiki/Software/DBusBindings/) for a DBus supported languague list.

 ## Directory Layout
 - **src** - Holds an CANdaemon app for each OreSat Linux board